andrew/ultimate-awesome/README.md

 - [awesomestardew](https://github.com/annesoares/awesomestardew) - A list of great things made by the community for the game Stardew Valley.
 - [awesome-home-automation](https://github.com/apehex/awesome-home-automation) - :house: A curated list of awesome home automation tools, projects & resources.
 - [awesome-lf-image-video](https://github.com/asprasan/awesome-lf-image-video) - List of resources for LF image and video reconstruction.
-- [awesome-audiovisual](https://github.com/awesomelistsio/awesome-audiovisual) - A curated list of awesome tools, libraries, frameworks, and resources for working with audiovisual content, including video editing, audio processing, streaming, and multimedia applications.
-- [awesome-machine-learning](https://github.com/awesomelistsio/awesome-machine-learning) - A curated list of awesome frameworks, libraries, tools, tutorials, datasets, and research papers in machine learning.
-This list covers a wide array of topics, from foundational algorithms to modern techniques in supervised, unsupervised, and reinforcement learning.
-- [awesome-postgresql](https://github.com/awesomelistsio/awesome-postgresql) - A curated list of awesome libraries, tools, frameworks, and resources for PostgreSQL, an advanced open-source relational database system known for its performance, extensibility, and SQL compliance.
 - [awesome-move](https://github.com/awesome-move/awesome-move) - Awesome Move  .
 - [awesome-oauth-sec](https://github.com/b1narygl1tch/awesome-oauth-sec) - Awesome OAuth security: OAuth2.0 and OpenID from an information security perspective.
 - [awesome-medtech-requirements](https://github.com/benhowes/awesome-medtech-requirements) - A list of awesome medtech requirements tools, libraries, software and resources.